TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 If you have selected a single brush that belongs to an entity or group, and you wish to select every other object belonging to that entity or group, you can choose #menu(Menu/Edit/Select Siblings).
 The same effect can be achieved by left double clicking on a brush that belongs to an entity or group.
 The menu command #menu(Menu/Edit/Select by Line Number) is useful for diagnostic purposes.
 If an external program such as a map compiler presents you with an error message and a line number indicating where in the map file that error occured, you can use this menu command to have TrenchBroom select the offending object for you.

+Choose #menu(Menu/Edit/Select Inverse) from the menu to invert the selection, i.e. select everything that is currently unselected (excluding hidden and locked objects).

 Finally, you can deselect everything by left clicking in the void, or by choosing #menu(Menu/Edit/Select None).

 ## Selecting Brush Faces

 ![Selected brush face](images/BrushFaceSelection.png)

-To select a brush face, you need to hold #key(306) and left click it in the 3D viewport.
-You can select multiple brush faces by additionally holding #key(308).
-To select all faces of a brush, you can left double click that brush while holding #key(306).
-If you additionally hold #key(308), the faces are added to the current selection.
-To paint select brush faces, first select one brush face, then left drag while holding #key(308) and #key(306).
+To select a brush face, you need to hold #key(Shift) and left click it in the 3D viewport.
+You can select multiple brush faces by additionally holding #key(Ctrl).
+To select all faces of a brush, you can left double click that brush while holding #key(Shift).
+If you additionally hold #key(Ctrl), the faces are added to the current selection.
+To paint select brush faces, first select one brush face, then left drag while holding #key(Ctrl) and #key(Shift).
 To deselect all brush faces, simply click in the void or choose #menu(Menu/Edit/Select None).

 # Editing